knoxa/knoxa.github.io/examples/places/index.md

 ### Markup

 I've made judgments as to what to mark up and how.
-For example, there are choices to be made about text:
+For example, given the mention:

     positions respectively S.W. and S.E. of SOLESMES